 Remember water is life!
 Bring enough to survive.
 Drink water before you start hiking.
 Have at least one gallon (4L) of water per person, per day, as well as high-energy snacks such as fruit and nuts.
 Fill water containers at the visitor center.
 There is no water available in the dunefield.
 You will need more water than you think.
 When your water is half-gone, go back to your car.

 Start your hike with a fully-charged cell phone.
 Bring a portable charger if you have one.
-No outlets for electricity are available at the monument.
+No outlets for electricity are available at the park.
 Turn your cell phone off or place in airplane mode while hiking.
 Conserving your battery for emergencies could mean life or death.
 In an emergency, call 911.
-Data and cellular signal strength can vary drastically throughout the monument.
-You may be able to send a text for help to a friend who can call 911 for you.
+Data and cellular signal strength can vary drastically throughout the park.
+You may be able to send a text tor help to a friend who can call 911 for you.

 Have a Plan